W&W-AFCO Steel Improves Citrix and Simplifies Security with Cato Cloud

 The problem?
 Internet latency was often too high for the virtual desktop infrastructure (VDI), such as Citrix XenDesktop.
 “By the time our users hit an internal network service, they were experiencing on average, 150 milliseconds of delay,” he says.
 According to Park, VDI starts to have user experience issues at that point.

 And users weren’t the only ones suffering.
 “Our help desk was constantly fielding calls from dissatisfied end users,” he says.
-Operations was also complicated by locations with different firewall configurations.
+Operations were also complicated by locations with different firewall configurations.
 Park and his team tried the firewall provider’s management software, “but it never seemed to work for us,” he says.

 The firewalls also lacked certain key edge features.
 Without prioritization, web browsing could interfere with the performance of business applications, for example.
 Internet failover was supported but very complicated to configure, he says.